Hysterectomy: Types

 Subtotal (supracervical) hysterectomy was originally proposed with the expectation that it may improve sexual functioning after hysterectomy, it has been postulated that removing the cervix causes excessive neurologic and anatomic disruption, thus leading to vaginal shortening, vaginal vault prolapse, and vaginal cuff granulations.
 These theoretical advantages were not confirmed in practice, but other advantages over total hysterectomy emerged.
-The principal disadvantage is that risk of cervical cancer is not eliminated and women may continue cyclical bleeding (although substantially less than before the surgery).
+The principal disadvantage is that the risk of cervical cancer is not eliminated, and women may continue cyclical bleeding (although substantially less than before the surgery).

 These issues were addressed in a systematic review of total versus supracervical hysterectomy for benign gynecological conditions, which reported the following findings: